mikkelsvartveit/thesis/masterproject/text/content/03-methodology.md

 #### Simple 2D CNN

-This model is a small two-dimensional CNN.
+This model is a small two-dimensional \ac{CNN}.
 The input size is 32x16x1, which is the result of the 2D encoding of a 512-byte sequence.
 The first layer is a 1x1 convolution layer, bringing the filter space dimensionality from 1 to 128 while keeping the spatial dimensions.
 The rationale for this layer is to align the feature space with the embedding model introduced in \autoref{simple-2d-cnn-with-embedding-layer}.
 Then, the model consists of two convolutional blocks, each with two convolutional layers and a max pooling layer.
 After the convolutional blocks comes a fully-connected block with a single hidden layer for classification.
 Dropout with a rate of 0.3 is applied after each convolution blocks and between the two fully-connected layers.
 The full model specification is shown in \autoref{table:simple-2d-cnn}.
 The model has a total of 184,794 trainable parameters.
 This model is hereby referred to as _Simple2d_.

 Table: Simple 2D CNN \label{table:simple-2d-cnn}